 Mandatory protection orders are even more serious in domestic violence cases.
-In these cases, a protection order can keep you from seeing your family.
+A protection order can prevent you from seeing your family in these cases.
 Violating the order can lead to additional criminal charges.

 Mandatory protection orders should not be confused with civil restraining orders:

 - Civil restraining order (CRS 13-14-102).
 These are requested by an alleged victim.
 They can be issued before a crime has occurred.

 - Temporary restraining order, or TRO.
 Temporary protection orders are a type of civil restraining order.
 TROs are issued quickly by courts to people asking for one.
 The subject of a TRO does not have an opportunity to defend against one.
 However, TROs expire in a short amount of time.

 - Permanent restraining order, or PRO.
 Permanent protection orders are another type of civil restraining order.
 PROs prohibit certain kinds of conduct forever.
 They are more severe than a temporary order.
 Therefore, the subject of a PRO can fight to keep it from being issued.

 In this article, our Colorado criminal defense attorneys will explain: